DropleX: Liquid sensing on tablet touchscreens: Abstract

 \section{Abstract}

-We present {\sysname}, the first system that enables liquid sensing using the capacitive touchscreen of commodity tablets. {\sysname} detects microliter–scale liquid samples, and performs non-invasive, through-container measurements to detect whether a drink has been spiked or if a sealed liquid has been contaminated.
+We present {\sysname}, the first system that enables liquid sensing using the capacitive touchscreen of commodity tablets. {\sysname} detects microliter-scale liquid samples, and performs non-invasive, through-container measurements \red{for liquid analysis}.
 These capabilities are made possible by a physics-informed mechanism that disables the touchscreen's built-in adaptive filters, originally designed to reject the effects of liquid drops such as rain, without any hardware modifications.
 We model the touchscreen's sensing capabilities, limits, and non-idealities to inform the design of a signal processing and learning-based pipeline for liquid sensing.
-Our system achieves 96–99\% accuracy in detecting microliter-scale adulteration in soda, wine, and milk, 93–96\% accuracy in threshold detection of trace chemical concentrations, and 86--96\% accuracy in through-container adulterant detection.
-Given the predominance of touchscreens, these exploratory results can open new opportunities for liquid sensing on everyday devices.
+Under controlled laboratory conditions, our system achieves 89--99\% accuracy in detecting microliter-scale adulteration in soda, wine, and milk, 94--96\% accuracy in threshold detection of trace chemical concentrations, and 86--96\% accuracy in through-container adulterant detection. \red{These exploratory results demonstrate the potential of repurposing commodity touchscreens as a liquid characterization platform for laboratory settings, food and beverage testing, and chemical analysis applications.}